Is mobile maintenance optional or essential

 The bottom line

 Mobile maintenance can help teams to vastly improve their maintenance operations, reducing the downtime and reactive maintenance that often drive costs up.
-Excessive labor time, unbalanced inventories and poor communication shouldn’t haunt teams that could build better practices if given the right tools.
-The advancements that are possible with mobile maintenance make the technology essential.
+Excessive labor hours, unbalanced inventories, and poor communication shouldn’t haunt teams that could build better practices if given the right tools.
+In this author’s opinion, the advancements that are possible with mobile maintenance make this technology essential.

 Author bio